konsumer/blink-data/README.md

 ## credit

 Big shout-out to [MattTW's BlinkMonitorProtocol](https://github.com/MattTW/BlinkMonitorProtocol/).
-This is totally generated from that.
+This is totally generated from that. [bling-viewer](https://github.com/lurume84/bling-viewer) is also great, and helpwed work out some parts.